softonic/pagespeed-exporter-chart/README.md

 Once you have it you can use it in the chart `exporter.googleapikey`.
 On other hand you just need to provide the number of targets in `exporter.targets[]`.

+You can activate the metrics scraping using one of the methods below.

+**NOTE:** Be sure you don't activate both systems or you'll end up with more metrics than initially planned.

+## Activate via ServiceMonitor

+If you have Prometheus Operator on your side you can activate the `serviceMonitor.enabled` flag and fine tune the other default values based on your needs.

+## Activate via Cronjob + Prometheus Pushgateway

 In case you want to make this to use the Prometheus Pushgateway you just need to define the URL `exporter.pushGatewayUrl` and enable the cronjob with `cronjob.enabled` flag.